bradparks/LoveToPixel/README.md

-# So far... #
+# So far...
+Preview at www.lovetopixel.com #
-I've embarked on the actual app at app/index.html.
-If you pull that into a WebKit browser, you should find a rough but working pixel editor with many of the above features in place.
-Here are the current key commands:
+I have deployed a preview of a very early LTP to http://www.lovetopixel.com

+What is deployed there is the layerManagerSpike branch, so it does include some untested/experimental code.
+But overall, the layer manager is working fairly well.

+Here are the key commands for the preview version:

-* u - undo
+* u - undo (see known issues section)
-* r - redo
+* r - redo (see known issues section)
 * 1-9 - pick a color
 * z - zoom
-* a - return to 100%
+* hold a - return to 100% until a is released
 * g - toggle the grid
 * s - save to a png in a new window
+* d - dump all layers to new windows (for debugging)
 * i - toggle on/off the eye dropper tool
+* spacebar - pan the image
+* k - paint bucket fill tool
+* left click in image -- paint with left tool
+* right click in image -- paint with right tool
+* left click a swatch in the toolbar -- set left tool to that color
+* right click a swatch in the toolbar -- set right tool to that color

 So far LTP only works in Chrome or Safari.
 All other browsers will fail.
 This is a temporary situation.

+# Known Issues #
+There are many.
+This is very early code.
+Let's see here:

+* generally very raw, things work but not necessarily in a polished/slick way.
+* undo/redo assume there is only ever one layer in the image.
+Once you go multi image undo/redo will start doing lots of wrong things
+* can't delete layers
+* the layer manager UI is very raw and poor.
+The grid I chose for now is temporary
+* left brush is always 20 pixels
+* right brush is always 50 pixels
+* no permanent save support
+* the fill tool always fills blue and ignores your selected colors

 # License ... #